ananthakumaran/paisa/docs/reference/import.md

 or **PDF** files to Ledger file format.
 The import page is made of three components.

+!!! example "Experimental"
+    PDF support is in an experimental stage and may not consistently detect rows accurately.

 1) File Preview - You can drag and drop files here to preview the contents.